 Didja Know? is the official podcast of the Louisiana Budget Project.
 The show focuses on interviews and discussions of the most important issues facing Louisiana, especially issues affecting low-to-moderate income families.
 Didja Know? is hosted and produced by Jamie Carson.
-All episodes will be available on iTunes, Spotify and Google Play shortly.
-In the meantime, please listen below or by clicking on the RSS feed.
-If you have any questions, ideas for future topics or would like to be a guest on Didja Know? please email us at email@example.com
+All episodes will be available on iTunes and Google Play shortly.
+In the meantime, please listen below or by clicking here.
+If you have any questions, ideas for future topics or would like to be a guest on Didja Know? please email us at firstname.lastname@example.org

 DIDJA KNOW?
 4: May 30, 2019